ZHassanQ/Fedora37-Setup/README.md

 - Intel drivers are open-source drivers for its graphics chips, with the exception of their PowerVR-based chips.
 - Nvidia Drivers and Server Settings can be downloaded from Software.
 - This repository contains files and apps for 86_64x verisons.

-I DID NOT MAKE ANY OF THESE APPS.
-Click the link of the app you want to visit the original website.
-I only put them here to save time for anyone who wants.